-The swimmers' times are automatically downloaded from the CTS unit to a computer running Hy-Tek Meet ManagerTM software, where they are matched to the individual swimmer's name.
-The recorder is responsible for bringing all this information together, for posting the results of races, and for printing labels for the awards.
+The swimmers' times are automatically downloaded from the CTS unit to a computer running Hy-Tek Meet ManagerTM software, where they the matched to individual are swimmer's name.
+The recorder is for bringing responsible all this information together, for posting the results of races, and for printing labels for the awards.